9 Impressive Benefits of Coffee

 Metabolic Health: One of the most essential roles of B vitamins in our body is to regulate and guide our metabolic activity.
 The significant levels of niacin, pantothenic acid, and riboflavin mean that coffee helps us optimize our metabolic efficiency so we use nutrients efficiently, maintain balanced hormone levels, and generally keep our body running smoothly.

 Weight Loss Efforts: An overlooked benefit of coffee is that it energizes people to move around, get active, and burn calories faster.
 The actual stimulant nature of caffeine speeds up the body’s metabolism briefly and increases calorie burning when coffee is drunk.
-Furthermore, coffee acts as an appetite suppressant, so you can calm cravings and remain firm in your dieting goals with a cup of joe on your side!
+Furthermore, it acts as an appetite suppressant, so you can calm cravings and remain firm in your dieting goals with a cup of joe on your side!

 Maximize Fitness Goals: Many people who regularly work out or train in a gym use coffee as a final burst of energy so they can get the most of their workout.
 That burst of caffeine acts as instant energy, allowing people to push themselves a bit longer and a bit harder to really begin seeing results from their exercise regimen.

 Liver Protection: Although this is still an area that is being heavily researched, coffee consumption has been linked to liver health, particularly in the prevention of cirrhosis, hepatitis, and fatty liver disease.
-One study showed that regular coffee consumption resulted in an 80% reduced chance of developing cirrhosis of the liver.
+One study showed that regular consumption resulted in an 80% reduced chance of developing cirrhosis of the liver.

 Cancer Prevention: It seems that everyone is always looking for the magical anti-cancer cure, as the disease is one of the most deadly and widespread on the planet.
 Coffee is not traditionally thought of as anti-carcinogenic, but it has been linked specifically to two types of cancer prevention – liver and colorectal cancer, which are the 3rd and 4th deadliest forms of cancer, respectively.

 Depression and Mood: The natural effects of coffee are to energize and activate the mind and body.
 This can do wonders for someone suffering from depression, and has even been connected to a reduced occurrence of suicidal tendencies.
-However, coffee has been connected to anxiety and mood swings if consumed in excess, because the classic caffeine crash can be quite severe as the chemical’s effect runs out.
+However, it has been connected to anxiety and mood swings if consumed in excess, because the classic caffeine crash can be quite severe as the chemical’s effect runs out.
 Remember – everything in moderation!